Yoric/Numendo-2019/talk.md

 ---
 name: lexing

 # II.
-The high cost of lexing
+The high cost of parsing

 ---

-## The high cost of lexing
+## The high cost of parsing

 Lexing JavaScript is pretty ugly: